pastokes/archetype-ontology/README.md

 An implementation of a formal ontology for the Archetype model of writing.

-This is a first version of an implementation of the Archetype ontology applied specifically to manuscript books.
-It builds on the 'Florus' implementation of the Biblissima ontology (https://doc.biblissima.fr/ontologie-biblissima) which in turn is based on the Erlangen implementation of FRBRoo.
-It also includes some classes from the CRMtex extension to the CIDOC-CRM (http://www.cidoc-crm.org/crmtex/).
+This is a version of an implementation of the Archetype ontology applied specifically to manuscript books.
+It builds on [the Erlangen implementation of CIDOC-CRM version 7.1.1](https://github.com/erlangen-crm/ecrm/blob/master/ecrm_211015.owl), with some classes and properties from the CRMtex extension to the CIDOC-CRM v1.0 (http://www.cidoc-crm.org/crmtex/).

 The conceptual model is represented in the diagram below.
-This is provided to help understanding, but please be aware that there may be minor inconsistencies between the diagram and the OWL implementation.
+This is provided to help understanding, but please be aware that there will likely be minor inconsistencies between the diagram and the OWL implementation.

 For Archetype itself, including the team responsible for the original model, see https://github.com/kcl-ddh/digipal.